emoriarty/jekyll-notion/README.md

 * `filter`: the database query filter,
 * `sort`: the database query sort,
 * `frontmatter`: additional frontmatter to append to each page in the collection.
-* `properties`: additional properties from notion to set in frontmatter.

 Note: Only one database is available.